Companies hardly have any fans among their employees

 • Only one in two is satisfied with the digitization of their employer.

-Fan in the focus: Dr. Frederik Meyer is interviewed on the results of Employee Focus Germany (Interview is in German)
+Fan in Focus: Dr. Frederik Meyer in an Interview on the Results of the Employee Focus Germany Study